How Is CBD Oil Made? The Amazing Seed to Shelf Process Skip to content

 Butane Hash Oil (BHO) Extraction

-Reputable CBD oil manufacturing companies that choose to use butane as their solvent will be using instrument-grade butane for its purity and low boiling point — not the stuff you find in your lighter fluid.
+Reputable CBD oil manufacturing companies that choose to use butane as their solvent will be using instrument-grade butane for its purity and low boiling point.
 Butane extraction is a popular extraction method amongst cannabis hobbyists.
 This is the extraction method you may be thinking of that results in burnt-down garages and labs.

 Butane extraction requires post-processing to remove any remaining solvents from the concentrate.
 This is done in a vacuum oven designed to remove unwanted substances from products by creating a low atmospheric pressure in the oven, allowing chemicals to boil off at lower temperatures without degrading any of the beneficial terpenes or the cannabinoids in the extract.